-Aurora Health Care complies with applicable Federal civil rights laws.
+Advocate Aurora Health Care complies with applicable State and Federal civil rights laws.
 No person shall be excluded from participation, be denied benefits, or otherwise subject to discrimination in any manner on the basis of race, color, national origin or ancestry, age, sex, sexual orientation, gender identity, religion, political belief or affiliation, order of protection status, military status, physical or mental disability or association with a person with a disability, marital status, or pregnancy.
 This policy covers eligibility for the access to service delivery and treatment in all of the programs and activities.

 If you need these services at an Aurora Health Care location, notify a facility representative.

 If you believe that Aurora Health Care has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, sexual orientation, or gender identity, you are encouraged to promptly file a grievance with:

 You can file a grievance in person, by mail, or email.
 If you need help filing a grievance, a Patient Relations Representative or the Civil Rights Coordinator is available to help you.

-You can also file a civil rights complaint with the State or Federal Department of Health and Human Services, Office for Civil Rights.
+You can also file a civil rights complaint with the State or Federal Department of Health and Human Services, Office of Civil Rights.
 Complaints may be filed electronically, by mail, or by phone.

 Wisconsin Department of Health Services Office of Civil Rights Compliance